ACCESS for ELLs Scores and Reports

 Types of Score Reports

-The same types of score reports are generated for all students taking the online, paper and Kindergarten versions of the assessment.
+The same types of score reports are generated for all students taking ACCESS for ELLs (Online, Paper and Kindergarten).

-All of the score reports provide score information for the same eight categories: four domains and four composites.
-Composite scores (Oral Language, Literacy, Comprehension, Overall) are created from two or more domain scores.
+All of the score reports provide score information for the same eight categories: four domains and four composite areas (Oral Language, Literacy, Comprehension, Overall).
+Composite scores are created from two or more domain scores.

 Individual Student Report (ISR)

 The ISR shows all the scores for an individual student.
 It provides brief descriptions of each proficiency level with a lot of visual support.
-Translated copies can be sent home with students and/or discussed at conferences with parents/guardians.
+Translated copies can be sent home with students and discussed at conferences with parents or guardians.

-- Use when your focus is on one student at a time
+- Use when your focus is on a single student

 - Use when talking to the student, their parents or guardians, and their other educators

-- Use Speaking and Writing Interpretive Rubrics when looking at those scores
+- Refer to the Speaking and Writing Interpretive Rubrics when looking at those scores

-Additional Sample reports are available in many additional languages in WIDA AMS.
+These are just example reports.
+After testing is complete, ISRs will be available in many languages in WIDA AMS.

 Student Roster Report (SRR)

 The SRR contains information about a group of students within a single school and grade.
-It does not have visual supports or descriptors of each level, but it provides a concise way to look at the results of a group of students at the same time.
+It does not have visual supports or descriptions of each proficiency level, but it provides a concise overview of the results of a group of students.

-- Use to look for patterns in student performance, which could inform
+Use to look for patterns in student performance that could inform:

 - Class placement